 For adolescents with Anorexia Nervosa, we offer Family-Based Therapy (FBT).
 This is the recommended treatment for adolescents with Anorexia Nervosa in cases of recent onset (less than three years).
 Treatment focuses on empowering parents to help their adolescent recover from this life-threatening illness.
 Family based therapy is an intensive outpatient treatment approach that places parents at the centre of their adolescent’s treatment.
 Stage one involves empowering parents to temporarily assume responsibility for all food and eating-related decisions in order to facilitate the adolescent’s weight restoration.
 In stage two, families support the adolescent to resume responsibility for their food choices and maintain a healthy weight.
 In stage three, families help the young person return to their normal developmental path, which may have been disrupted by their illness.
 As CCI forms part of the public mental health system, the service we offer is free; and as a result there is an associated waitlist.
 If you are interested in family-based treatment at CCI for your child’s eating disorder, please ask your GP or psychiatrist to refer you to our service.

 The Centre for Clinical Interventions (CCI) Eating Disorders Program offers free two-part group for carers, family members, and/or friends of people with eating disorders.
 Based on Janet Treasure, Grainne Smith and Anna Crane’s 2007 book Skills-based learning for caring for a loved one with an eating disorder – the New Maudsley Method, these interactive groups are designed to provide information about eating disorders in addition to giving participants the opportunity to share their personal experiences and to learn and practice helpful strategies relating to their loved ones eating disorder.
 Whether you are a parent, sibling, partner, extended family member, friend, housemate, or child of a person with an eating disorder, this group will be valuable for you.
-The groups will be held at regular intervals throughout 2018 at CCI.
+The groups are held at regularly at CCI.
 Topics to be discussed include:

 Groups run for 2.5 hours in the early evening and will be held on the same day across two consecutive weeks.